SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 ## Requirements

-It is recommended to use ROS foxy.
+The used distributution is foxy.

 Following C++ libraries are required:
 - [libcurl](https://curl.se/libcurl/)